-Parasitoids: At least five species from a family of parasitic wasps known as Aphidiidae are known to attack pea aphids in Manitoba.
+Parasitoids: At least five species from a subfamily of parasitic wasps known as aphid mummy wasps (Braconidae: subfamily Aphidiinae) are known to attack pea aphids in Manitoba.
 The most common of these is a species known as Aphidius ervi.

 Pathogens: A fungal disease may sometimes reduce levels of pea aphids in warm, moist weather.